pschool-in/curriculum/content/grammar/article/readingactivities.md

 # Articles- Introduction

 # True or False
-Identify whether the following statements are true or false.
+Classify whether the following statements are true or false.

 ```
 True:
 Articles are used in front of the naming words.
 "An" is used for words starting with a vowel sound.
-"a, e, i, o, u" are called vowels.
+"a, e, I, o, u" are called vowels.

 False:
-Article "a" is used for vowel sound.
+Article "a" is used for the vowel sounds.
 "A" and "An" are called prepositions.
 "The" is used to refer to anything in general.
 ```